Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### ps command

-The Clear Containers runtime does not currently support the 'ps' command.
+The Clear Containers runtime does not currently support the `ps` command.

 See [\#95](https://github.com/clearcontainers/runtime/issues/95) for more information.